arkeodev/nlp/README.md

 - **Transformers**: Understanding the architecture and mechanics behind transformers, including self-attention mechanisms and positional encoding.
 - **Fine-Tuning**: Strategies for adapting pre-trained models to new tasks or datasets.
+- **Quantization**: Downcasting the models to provide efficient training and inference.
 - Various NLP tasks such as text classification, sentiment analysis, language modeling, etc.

 ## Conclusion